-[E.g. a declaration Real x is part of the type (also called interface), but import A is not.] --- --
+[E.g] a decl arati on I Real Х is i part of the type (als so ca lled inter tace), but impo rt .
+A is not .] Ш

 Definition 6.2.
 Class type or inheritance interface.
 The "essential" part of the public and protected declaration sections of a class that is needed to decide whether A can be used instead of B. The class type, also called inheritance interface, is needed when inheritance takes place, since then the protected declarations have to be taken into account.